HeyMikeMarshall/project_3/README.md

 Ubuntu's website is nice enough to host distros preconfigured for the RPi 2 and 3.
 https://ubuntu.com/download/iot/raspberry-pi-2-3

 However, the installation instructions that are linked from that page ended up being a rabbit hole that required a few attempts before I began looking elsewhere for direction.
-Ultimately, what follows is the culmination of several hours of trial and error, all the Google-Fu I could muster, and occasionally throwing things against the wall to see what sticks.
+Ultimately, what follows is the culmination of _hours_ of trial and error, all the Google-Fu I could muster, and occasionally throwing things against the wall to see what sticks.

-This is more of the police report of what happened, rather than the bible on how to do this.
+This is more of the police report of what happened, rather than a bible on how to do this.